leslyclopez11/hmpl-lang.github.io/README.md

 ]);
 ```

+### GitHub repository with examples

+The [repository](https://github.com/hmpljs/examples) has a list of several example projects.
+There you can find examples with and without webpack, as well as a test local server.

 ## Installation

 hmpl can be installed in several ways, which are described in this article.
 This tool is a simple javascript file that is connected in the usual way through a `script`, or using the `import` construct in an environment that supports this (webpack build, parcel build etc.).
 The first and easiest way is to install using a CDN.